RupaChandram/Namaste-React/best-practices.md

 - Never use useState outside the component.
 - CDN is a great place to host images.
 - Don't use packages for every small things.
-- Keep images insige assets folder.
+- Keep images inside assets folder.